 Seasoned traveler and journalist Ben Westwood leads adventurers to off-the-beaten-path experiences in Ecuador, from riding a train up the steep switchbacks of the famous Nariz del Diablo (Devil’s Nose) to diving off of the Galápagos Islands, where the waters are abundant with ocean life.
-Westwood also includes several trip strategies—such as the Culture and History Tour and the Outdoor Adventure Tour—which cater to the diverse interests of travelers.
+Westwood also includes several trip strategies—such as the Indigenous Past and Present tour and Sun and Surf tour—which cater to the diverse interests of travelers.
 Complete with information on exploring the colonial architecture of Quito’s Old Town and climbing volcanoes in Sangay National Park, Moon Ecuador & the Galápagos Islands gives travelers the tools they need to create a more personal and memorable experience.

-Ben Westwood started dreaming of being a writer and musician at an early age.
-Growing up in England, he pursued both of his passions by studying music at Westminster University and doing a journalism work placement at national newspaper The Independent.
+Ben Westwood dreamed of being a writer and musician from an early age.
+Growing up in England, he combined the two by studying music and getting involved in student journalism in London.
 He wrote his first travel journal during a backpacking trip through Southeast Asia.

-After graduating from college, Ben decided to follow his passion for travel; with an English-language teaching qualification under his belt, he set off for Ecuador in 1998.
+After graduating from college, Ben decided to follow his passion for travel; with an English-language teaching qualification under his belt, he set off for Ecuador.
 In the year he spent there, he fell in love with the country—and one of its citizens.
-He returned to the UK newly married to study a postgraduate diploma at the country’s top journalism school, City University.
+He returned to the UK, newly married, to complete a postgraduate degree at the country’s top journalism school, City University.

-Ben worked for five years for The Daily Telegraph and Telegraph.co.uk as a travel journalist and online travel editor, writing articles on everything from encounters with Maoist guerrillas in Nepal to encounters with drunken Brits in Greece.
-After a brief stint working in adventure tourism, Ben moved to Ecuador with his wife and children in 2007 to combine his passions for teaching and travel writing.
+Ben worked for The Daily Telegraph and Telegraph.co.uk as a travel journalist and online travel editor, writing articles on everything from encounters with Maoist guerrillas in Nepal to encounters with drunken Brits in Greece.
+After a brief stint working in adventure tourism, Ben returned to South America to combine his passions for teaching and travel writing.
 In addition to Moon Ecuador & the Galápagos Islands, he is the author of Moon Machu Picchu and Moon Peru.
-He has also contributed to the The Rough Guide to South America on a Budget and continues to contribute to The Daily Telegraph, The Independent, and The Guardian.
+He has also contributed to the The Rough Guide to South America on a Budget, The Daily Telegraph, The Independent, and The Guardian.

-Ben currently teaches journalism, travel writing, English language, and the history of popular music at the Universidad de Especialidades Espíritu Santo, one of Ecuador’s best universities.
+Ben currently teaches journalism and tourism at Brighton University in the UK.
 He still finds time to sing and play the guitar, and has released one self-funded album, Keep Dreaming.
 Follow him on Twitter @BenWestwood and at SoundCloud as benwestwoodmusic.